 The "face" of Vermont Hardwoods, and one we are very proud of, Mary provides a warm welcome to all who call or visit.
 Mary likes to keep busy with projects and spend a lot of time with family, especially on weekends.
 Her grandchildren are the loves of her life!

-Though a young man and "assistant" by title, his knowledge, great work ethic and willingness to help with whatever's needed make Sean a very great asset to Vermont Hardwoods.
+Though still a "young" man, his knowledge, great work ethic and willingness to help with whatever's needed make Sean a very great asset to Vermont Hardwoods.
 Sean and his wife Kayla's lives are very busy right now with their new daughter Anna, but as an avid baseball player and coach he at least manages to keep up with what's happening with the Red Sox.

 Richard started his career as a teacher and gymnastic coach.
 However, his passion was to build log homes so he followed his instincts and began a 32-year career building Handcrafted Log Homes.
 Soon realizing that beautiful homes require beautiful floors, Rich began selling and installing Traditional New England Wide Plank Flooring nationwide in 1989.
 He has the experience and knowledge to provide our flooring customers with all the information they may need to complete a properly installed floor that may last for centuries!